Functional Safety

 Security for Safety

-• Free safeTbox suite for model-based safety and systems engineering
+• Our solution for model-based safety engineering

 We are collaborating with our industry partners on the functional safety of autonomous systems in the context of national and international projects as well as bilaterally.